Home Buying Guide Best PC Microphones – Top Recorders for Streaming, Gaming and Media Reviewed

-Just fine if you are just starting out and want to test yourself as a content creator, but lacking for those who are very serious about their craft.
+Just fine if you are starting out and want to test yourself as a content creator, but lacking for those who are very serious about their craft.
 So if you already have a semi-large Youtube channel or a lot of followers on Soundcloud and are looking for a new microphone, this is not for you.

 We made sure to test each microphone for all kinds of different uses, to make sure they had a versatile performance.

-First, we did a lot of gaming with these mic’s, this was mostly to test out how well they dealt with background noise and how sensitive they were.
+First, we did a lot of gaming with these mic’s; this was mostly to test out how well they dealt with background noise and how sensitive they were.
 So we made sure to all have music on the stereo behind the mic and mechanical keyboards.

 We used mechanical keyboards to test out how sensitive the mic was at picking up small noises.
 Sensitivity can be both a good and a bad thing, but for gaming, you want something in between.
-Generally, the better mic’s had better sensitivity, which does mean that you will pick up on more keyboard and mouse clicks with a better mic, which can be annoying but some people actually like that.
+Generally, the better mic’s had better sensitivity, which does mean that you will pick up on more keyboard and mouse clicks with a better mic, which can be annoying but some people like that.

 For those microphones with 360 degrees recording mode, we decided to test it out at the office.
-We sat all the microphones to record side by side for an entire day at the office, which gave us excellent insight into the quality of the recording.
+We sat all the mics to record side by side for an entire day at the office, which gave us excellent insight into the quality of the recording.

 Other Microphones we tested

-When doing a ”best of” review test, there will obviously be a lot of products that don’t make the cut.
+When doing a ”best of” review test, there will be a lot of products that don’t make the cut.
 These are the most noteworthy:

 Turtle Beach – Universal digital USB Stream Mic

 A little disappointed by this one.
 It is more expensive than the Snowball and was actually outperformed by even the Tonor.
 However, it is worth mentioning that it is made mainly for console streaming, and we tested it out on a PC.
-So it might be worth getting if you mainly game on your Playstation or XBox One.
+So it might be worth getting if you mostly game on your Playstation or XBox One.